ncastello/dockerfiles-damicm-G410.4/README.md

-# dockerfiles-damicm-geant4.10.3
+# dockerfiles-damicm-G410.4
 Docker context to create docker Geant4 10.3 image to developments and background studies with Geant4 for DAMIC@MODENA
-# dockerfiles-damicm-geant4.10.3
+# dockerfiles-damicm-G410.4

-Docker __context__ to create docker Geant4 version 10.3 image to developments and background studies with Geant4 for DAMIC at SNOLAB.
-This image is based on an ubuntu-16.04 and contains the necessary packages to run DamicG4 software (git@gitlab.in2p3.fr:damicm/DAMICSNOLAB_G4sims).
+Docker __context__ to create docker Geant4 version 10.4 image to developments and background studies for DAMIC@Modane (DAMIC-M experiment).
+This image is based on an ubuntu-16.04 and contains the necessary packages to run DAMICMG4 (private repository git@gitlab.in2p3.fr:damicm/DAMICSNOLAB_G4sims).

 ## Install